Anthony of Egypt (Saint Anthony)

 Sometime before 374, it was translated into Latin by Evagrius of Antioch.
 The Latin translation helped the Life become one of the best known works of literature in the Christian world, a status it would hold through the Middle Ages.
 In addition to the Life, several surviving homilies and epistles of varying authenticity provide some additional autobiographical detail.

 Anthony was born in Coma (or Koma) near Herakleopolis Magna in Lower Egypt in 251 to wealthy landowner parents.
 When he was about 18 years old, his parents died and left him with the care of his unmarried sister.
-Shortly thereafter, he decided to follow the words of Jesus, who had said: "If you want to be perfect, go, sell what you have and give to the poor, and you will have treasures in heaven; and come, follow me" (Mt 19:21), which is part of the Evangelical counsels.
+Shortly thereafter, he decided to follow the words of Jesus Christ, who had said: "If you want to be perfect, go, sell what you have and give to the poor, and you will have treasures in heaven; and come, follow me" (Mt 19:21), which is part of the Evangelical counsels.

 Taking these words quite literally, Anthony gave away some of the family estate to his neighbors, sold the remaining property, donated the funds thus raised to the poor, placed his sister with a group of Christian virgins, a sort of proto-monastery of nuns, and himself became the disciple of a local hermit.